Gonna make somebody love me,

 - The Backwards Я: In, at minimum, the video for "This Fire".
 Fitting, as the video has a heavy influence of Soviet Constructivist art.

 - Blithe Spirit: Lynsey Wells (of "L. Wells"), particularly as depicted in the video.
-Worth nothing that she is a real person the band knew (though not the girl in the video).
+Worth noting that she is a real person the band knew (though not the girl in the video).

 - Break-Up Song: "Walk Away".